Scrapbook ~ Wildlife walks throughout the year

 Chocolate Chewy Cake - always a compulsory purchase when we pass through Petworth.

-Our normal parking spot at Bepton.
-Never a
+Our old parking spot at Bepton.
+No parking

 Bepton church - as always, so very quiet.